CO2 fertilization effect: Mechanism

 Increased biomass productivity directly increases the amount of carbon stored in plants.
 And because researchers are interested in carbon storage, they are interested in where most of the biomass is found in individual plants or in an ecosystem.
 Plants will first use their available resources for survival and support the growth and maintenance of the most important tissues like leaves and fine roots which have short lives.
 With more resources available plants can grow more permanent, but less necessary tissues like wood.

 If the air surrounding plants has a higher concentration of carbon dioxide, they may be able to grow better and store more carbon and also store carbon in more permanent structures like wood.
 Evidence has shown this occurring for a few different reasons.
 First, plants that were otherwise limited by carbon or light availability benefit from a higher concentration of carbon.
 Another reason is that plants are able use water more efficiently because of reduced stomatal conductance.
 Plants experiencing higher CO2 concentrations may benefit from a greater ability to gain nutrients from mycorrhizal fungi in the sugar-for-nutrients transaction.
-The same interaction can may also increase the amount of carbon stored in the soil by mycorrhizal fungi.
+The same interaction may also increase the amount of carbon stored in the soil by mycorrhizal fungi.